House Rules season 8

 The eighth season of Australian reality television series House Rules, also known as House Rules: High Stakes, began airing on 6 April 2020.
 The series is produced by the team who created the Seven reality show My Kitchen Rules.
-This season will be hosted by former judge Jamie Durie and Abbey Way.
+This season was hosted by former judge Jamie Durie and Abbey Way.

 Applications for Season 8 opened early in November 2018 and was confirmed in the seventh seasons grand final on the House Rules official network seven website.
 In July 2019, after seven seasons, Johanna Griggs announced she would not be returning as series host.
 In September 2019, Wendy Moore announced she would not be returning as series judge.